ESPA Test (English Speaking Proficiency Assessment)

 - Have been appointed as a Teaching Assistant

 - Students with an iBT Listening score of 25 and an iBT Speaking score of 26

 - Requests for exemption must come from the department, not the student

-- Students who have received a Bachelor’s or Master’s Degree from a U.S. institution of higher education or received a degree from a school where English is the language of instruction
+- Students who have received a Bachelor’s or Master’s Degree from a U.S. institution of higher education (including from The University of Iowa) or received a degree from a school where English is the language of instruction

 - Students who come from a country where English is an official language